ForLnex/UT-Drive/README.md

 ###Path options
 - `db`: Location of the database file.
-- `filesDir`: The directory which serves as the server's root.
 - `incomingDir`: The directory for temporary files during uploads.
 - `resDir`: The directory which contains the compiled resources and images.
 - `srcDir`: The directory which contains the html/js/css sources.